planetfederal/workshops/workshops/geoext/src/doc/stores/capabilities.rst

 #.
 If you haven't already done so, add the text above to your
     :file:`map.html` file, at the end of the application's script block.

 #.
-Open the page in your browser to confirm things work:
+Open the page in your browser to confirm things work.
+In addition
-    `<@workshop_url@/map.html>`_.
-In addition to the map, you should see a grid with two columns and a single row of dummy data.
+    to the map, you should see a grid with two columns and a single row of dummy data.

 Populating the Grid with Data from a GeoExt.data.WMSCapabilitiesStore
 ---------------------------------------------------------------------